joshualay/Notethread/Notethread v1.6 Journal.md

 Took out a duplicate method - apparently I was doing the same thing in two methods in the same class.

+Added the ability to compose a new note using the #tag.

+Decided to insert and start composing at the very start.
+I don't like the idea of starting after the #tag.

+Need to get it to reload its data after saving however.

+This is probably a good thing for a delegate -- however I will just utilise viewDidAppear for now.

+Need to reload from Core Data, refresh the data store and table view.

+    AppDelegate *appDelegate = (AppDelegate *)[[UIApplication sharedApplication] delegate];
+    NSManagedObjectContext *managedObjectContext = [appDelegate managedObjectContext];
+    [managedObjectContext refreshObject:self->_tag mergeChanges:YES];
+    self->_notes = [self arrayNotesForDataSourceFromTag:self->_tag];

+    [self->_tableView reloadData];

 ## 5/07/2012